 Every month, the Frequent Miler team takes your questions live on YouTube.

 We normally hold Ask Us Anything at 9pm on the first Wednesday of the month.
-However, due to a couple of team members not being available on April 1, we rescheduled it for the following week.
-That means that our next Ask Us Anything session will therefore be live at 9pm Eastern Time on Wednesday, April 8.
+That means that our next Ask Us Anything session will therefore be live at 9pm Eastern Time on Wednesday, June 3.

 And of course, the best way to make sure you don’t miss these live episodes is to subscribe to our YouTube channel here and click the bell icon next to the “subscribe” button to enable notifications from our channel.